Screening

 Specific markers in the bloodstream are associated with the development of autoimmune T1D, which includes:*

-Some of these autoimmune T1D-related autoantibodies can be measured by diagnostic labs or clinics.1,4 Participants in research programs like TrialNet can access 4 autoantibodies from sources like the US.
+Some of these autoimmune T1D-related autoantibodies can be measured by diagnostic labs or clinics.1,6

-When combined with other forms of metabolic testing (glycated hemoglobin test), confirmed autoantibody results are essential for accurately determining the stage of autoimmune T1D.5
+When combined with other forms of metabolic testing (glycated hemoglobin test), confirmed autoantibody results are essential for accurately determining the stage of autoimmune T1D.7

 Why screening matters

-Early screening can identify individuals at risk before severe symptoms appear, allowing for earlier planning and monitoring.
-This proactive approach may help prevent critical illness and manage the condition more effectively from the outset.2
+Early detection can identify individuals at risk before severe symptoms appear, allowing for earlier planning and monitoring.
+This proactive approach may help prevent critical illness and manage the condition more effectively from the outset.8

-- Referral to active screening facilities where and when applicable2,5
+- Referral to active screening facilities or research programs when appropriate

-- Systematic testing: regularly test all FDRs and other high-risk individuals for autoimmune T1D-associated autoantibodies5
+- Systematic testing: regularly test all FDRs and other high-risk individuals for autoimmune T1D-associated autoantibodies

 - Monitoring those who are in Stage 1 of the disease and referring to an endocrinologist if a positive diagnosis of Stage 2 disease is made